New Driver Information

 Below is a quick reference for which mods are allowed in each class, along with the page number in the 2023 Solo Rules helping you further understand what is and isn’t allowed.

-You can also check out this assistant, if you want a guided walk through of what mods you can and can’t run in each class.
+You can also check out this classification assistant if you want a guided walkthrough of what mods you can and can’t run in each class.
+Please note that the assistant is not officially managed by SCCA, and may display outdated information.
+When in doubt, please consult the SCCA Solo rulebook or ask a seasoned participant.

 What to Bring

-- Hat, sunscreen, and comfortable clothing: Wear layers, as weather can change throughout the day.
-Crows Landing ranges from the 40’s in the winter mornings, to 100+ in the summer afternoons.
+• Hat, sunscreen, and comfortable clothing: Wear layers, as the weather can change throughout the day.
+Crows Landing ranges from the 40s in the winter mornings to 100+ in the summer afternoons.

 Arriving On Site

 Check here for how to get to each site.
 You’ll want to get there nice and early to give yourself time to walk the course ahead of time.
-Plan to arrive prior to 8am to give yourself ample time to prep your car, and get a couple of course walks in.
+Plan to arrive before 8 AM to give yourself ample time to prep your car and get a couple of course walks in.

-*Note to First Timers* Once you arrive on site make sure to check in at the timing trailer.
-Registration should be able to point you in the correct direction of our novice instructors, and get you setup for the day.
+Note to First Timers: Once you arrive on site, make sure to check in at the registration table.
+Registration should be able to point you in the correct direction of our novice instructors and get you set up for the day.

 Typical Daily Schedule

-8:00 – 8:15 AM: Same day registration/check-in, and course opens for walking. *Note* For non-novice drivers who pre-regged online you do NOT need to check in, you have already been checked in, and your work assignment has already been assigned.
+7:30 – 8:30 AM: Same day registration/check-in, and course opens for walking.
+Non-novice drivers who pre-registered online do not need to check in; you have already been checked in, and your work assignment has already been assigned.

 ~8:20 AM: Novice course walk begins at the starting line.